The Eternal Quest

-The Eternal Quest (US title Tilting at Windmills; subtitle A Novel of Cervantes and the Errant Knight) is a novel published in 2003.
-It is the first novel by the writer Julian Branston and concerns the writing of the novel Don Quixote.
+The Eternal Quest, published in the United States as Tilting at Windmills: A Novel of Cervantes and the Errant Knight, is the debut novel of Julian Branston, published in 2003.
+It concerns the writing of the novel Don Quixote.
 The U.S. title refers to a famous episode on Don Quixote where the title character comes upon a windmill and mistakes it for a giant.

 Plot summary

 The Eternal Quest covers a short period of time in Spain in the early 17th century during the reign of King Philip III.
 The events in the novel circle around Miguel de Cervantes and his attempts to complete and publish the first book of Don Quixote.
 The Eternal Quest provides a fictionalized rendering of that time, including an intrigue to stop Cervantes from publishing his work, set in the then-capital of Valladolid.
 Branston takes Cervantes’ comic style and grafts it on to his miniaturization of the Don Quixote myth.

 Although Cervantes himself is a character in this novel, much of the action centers on a character known only as the Old Knight, a soldier in the army of King Philip II and officer under the Duke of Alva who has gone mad from the violence of war.
 He now believes himself to be a soldier sent on a quest by God.
 Pedro, a friend of Cervantes and local trader, sees the Old Knight and tells Cervantes about him, inspiring the writer to create a series of short stories, published individually as pamphlets by the local printer Robles, about the comic adventures of a confused, self-proclaimed knight named Don Quixote.

 These events are set against a backdrop of political intrigue surrounding the impending appointment of a new poet laureate to the “emperor” (King Philip III).
 The marquis of Denia approaches the duchess, a widow who oversees an academy of poets and artists, to boast that he controls the emperor’s appointments and will decide who the new poet laureate shall be.
 He is met at the duchess’ mansion by Ongora, a local poet of small talents and great ambitions, who subsequently hatches a plot to disgrace Cervantes and elevate himself into the new royal position.

 The novel itself then follows three tracks: